pothi/wordpress-nginx/README.md

 + There is no `sites-available` or `sites-enabled` folder.
 + The file `/etc/nginx/fastcgi_params` in Debian is named as `/etc/nginx/fastcgi.conf` in CentOS.

+### About me

++ One of the top contributors for the tag [Nginx in ServerFault](https://serverfault.com/users/102173/pothi-kalimuthu?tab=profile).
++ Have released couple of WordPress Plugins, one of them is specifically for high performance WordPress sites... [https://profiles.wordpress.org/pothi#content-plugins](https://profiles.wordpress.org/pothi#content-plugins).
++ Have two _active_ blogs...
+[Tiny WordPress Insights](https://www.tinywp.in/) and [Tiny Web Performance Insights](https://www.tinywp.com/).

 ### Can you implement it for me?